microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 ### Validation and Actions

 #### Action Types
-Although submit actions are the most obvious case for input validation, we will support validation on all action types.
+Submit actions are the most obvious case for input validation and for v1 of this feature it's the only action type we will support, on future versions this behaviour will be reviewed to support the other action types.
 The `associatedInputIds` property will indicate which fields are validated.

 ##### Submit Actions
 Submit actions will default to `"associatedInputIds": "All"`.
 This means that all inputs on the card will be validated and sent with this submission.
 Card authors can adjust this default behavior by setting the `associatedInputIds` property to a different value as described above.